WePeopleDocs

 Idempotency

-Add an Idempotency-Key header on every write.
-The first response for a given key is cached for ten minutes and replayed verbatim on retry — safe to use from background queues and cron jobs with at-least-once delivery.
+Add an Idempotency-Key header (≤ 200 chars) on every write.
+The first response for a given key is cached for ten minutes and replayed verbatim on retry — safe for at-least-once queues and cron jobs.

-The TypeScript SDK generates one per call automatically.
-Override it if you want retries from your queue to dedupe:
+The TypeScript SDK generates one per call by default.
+Override when you want your queue to dedupe:

 @wepeople/sdkts